Biofade is a bleaching cream that claims to lighten the dark skin around your sensitive bits, such as:

-While the Biofade manufacturers don’t mention anything about a dude’s penis or scrotum, the ingredients seem pretty safe to use on most intimate areas.
+While the Biofade manufacturers don’t mention anything about a man’s penis or scrotum, the ingredients seem pretty safe to use on most intimate areas.
 The bottle says that the cream is free of hydroquinone and mercury, and they claim that the product is made with natural ingredients and has been clinically proven.

 There are some big things that we want to point out on our Biofade review.
 According to the Biofade manufacturer, you should apply the cream directly to the area you want to lighten two times per day.
 They guarantee you’ll get great results, but don’t really specify what that means.
 While we like the versatility of this product, our biggest concern is that the manufacturer doesn’t give a full list of ingredients on their website, which seems a bit shady.